Legionella Risk in Schools: Key points for good water management

 2 – Establishing the level of Legionella risk and devising an action plan proportionate to risk;

-ACoP L8 and HSG 274 Part 2 provide the most current guidance and practical advice on managing the Legionella risk– ultimately to help ensure compliance with various health and safety regulations i.e. COSHH.
+ACoP L8 and HSG 274 Part 2 provide the most current guidance and practical advice on managing the Legionella risk– ultimately to help ensure compliance with various health and safety regulations i.e. COSHH and the Management of Health and Safety at Work Regulations (MHSWR).

 Establishing the level of risk within school properties can be further compartmentalised into two main areas: